luakit/luakit/doc/luadoc/pages/03-quick-start-guide.md

 ### Beginning a custom configuration

-Luakit loads only one configuration file: `rc.lua`; that's the entry point for loading all the other configuration files and modules one might need, which are all written in Lua.

-Any configuration file can load ("require") another Lua configuration file by specifying its name.
+To customize luakit, you can define your own configuration by creating a `userconf.lua` file in the `/home/$USER/.config/luakit/` directory.
+This file is loaded automatically by luakit, if it exists.
+Any changes made to it will take effect after restarting luakit.

+### Location of configuration files

 When looking for a `.lua` file by name, luakit checks the following locations, in the order specified here:

 1. The current directory.
 2. System directories for Lua files.